Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessbusinessinformation/readme.md

 await gapi.client.mybusinessbusinessinformation.locations.clearLocationAssociation({ name: "name",  });

 /*
 Deletes a location.
-If this location cannot be deleted using the API and it is marked so in the `google.mybusiness.businessinformation.v1.LocationState`, use the [Google My Business](https://business.google.com/manage/) website.
+If this location cannot be deleted using the API and it is marked so in the `google.mybusiness.businessinformation.v1.LocationState`, use the [Google Business Profile](https://business.google.com/manage/) website.
 */
 await gapi.client.mybusinessbusinessinformation.locations.delete({ name: "name",  });